 Step forward with one leg into a lunge position, lowering your back knee toward the ground.
 Push through your front heel to return to standing.
 Alternate legs.

-Benefits: Builds single-leg strength and balance, strengthens legs and glutes, addresses muscle imbalances, and improves functional movement patterns.
+Benefits: Builds single-leg strength and balance, strengthens legs and glutes, addresses muscle imbalances, and improves functional movement patterns for climbing dorm stairs.

 Form cues: Keep front knee over ankle, not past toes.
 Maintain upright torso.
 Push through your front heel to stand.